awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 For example, if you create a VPC with CIDR block `10.0.0.0/24`, it supports 256 IP addresses\.
 You can break this CIDR block into two subnets, each supporting 128 IP addresses\.
 One subnet uses CIDR block `10.0.0.0/25` \(for addresses `10.0.0.0` \- `10.0.0.127`\) and the other uses CIDR block `10.0.0.128/25` \(for addresses `10.0.0.128` \- `10.0.0.255`\)\.

-There are many tools available to help you calculate subnet CIDR blocks; for example, see [http://www\.subnet\-calculator\.com/cidr\.php](http://www.subnet-calculator.com/cidr.php)\.
-Also, your network engineering group can help you determine the CIDR blocks to specify for your subnets\.
+There are many tools available to help you calculate and create IPv4 subnet CIDR blocks; for example, see [subnet calculator](https://network00.com/NetworkTools/IPv4VisualSubnetCalculatorCreator)\.
+Also, your network engineering group can help you determine the CIDR blocks to specify for your subnets.

 The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance\.
 For example, in a subnet with CIDR block `10.0.0.0/24`, the following five IP addresses are reserved:
 + `10.0.0.0`: Network address\.